Why Headlights Not Working but High Beams Are?

 Sockets

 All bulbs are plugged into a socket.
-Corrosion, a bad ground, or some other issues can damage the sockets and disrupt the power flow to the bulbs.
+Corrosion, bad ground, or some other issues can damage the sockets and disrupt the power flow to the bulbs.
 If only the sockets of the low beams are bad, it will cause headlights not working but high beams are.

 It is unusual for both sockets to be damaged at the same time.
 But the lights are wired in some vehicles.
 So, any problem with one will stop supplying power to the other too.
 No high beams will get affected because they are on a separate circuit.